kubernetes/kops/dns-controller/README.md

 The dns-controller recognizes annotations on nodes.

-`dns.alpha.kubernetes.io/external` will set up records for accessing the resource externally
+* `dns.alpha.kubernetes.io/external` will set up records for accessing the resource externally

-`dns.alpha.kubernetes.io/internal` will set up records for accessing the resource internally
+* `dns.alpha.kubernetes.io/internal` will set up records for accessing the resource internally

 When added on `Service` controllers:

-`dns.alpha.kubernetes.io/external` creates a Route53 A record with `public` IPs of all the nodes `dns.alpha.kubernetes.io/internal` creates a Route53 A record with `private` IPs of all the nodes
+* `dns.alpha.kubernetes.io/external` creates a Route53 A record with the IPs of the load balancer (type=LoadBalancer) or all the nodes (type=NodePort)
+* `dns.alpha.kubernetes.io/internal` creates a Route53 A record with spec.clusterIP of the service

 The syntax is a comma separated list of fully qualified domain names.